cse110-sp25-group05/cse110-sp25-group05/admin/cipipeline/phase2.md

 # Continuous Integration and Deployment Guide

+## Pipeline Goals
+The goal of the pipeline is to filter code not up to par to quality but to also make sure that it is not very difficult to make a change to the master branch.

+### Updates

-Last Updated: 25 May 2025
+Last Updated: 2 June 2025

 **CHANGES TO OUR PIPELINE SINCE PHASE 1:**
 We have developed some unit tests since phase 1 to test some functions of the current demo.
 However, in our meetings, we decided to hold off adding the unit tests into the automatic actions and current pipeline as we have not decided any major specifics on the app just yet.
-Other than that, there has been no changes to our pipeline as of May 25.

-The goal of the pipeline is to filter code not up to par to quality but to also make sure that it is not very difficult to make a change to the master branch.
+**Changelog:**

+**2 June 2025** - A styling change specifically to one of our rules regarding functions and curly brackets.
+We changed it so that brackets stay within the same line as the function's name/call instead of being on a newline.

 ## Step 1 - Communication on Slack
 - **Announce Work in Slack**